 Heusler Compounds - C. Felser

-In general the material class under investigations – Heusler compounds with X2YZ with L21 and XYZ with C1b structure type – show the same broad variety of properties comparable to the perovskites, including topological insulators, Kondo behaviour, non-centrosymmetric superconductivity and conventional, tunable magnetic properties, non-collinear magnetism, semiconductivity, magnetoresistance effects, Li-ion-conductivity and other physical properties.
+In general, the material class under investigations – Heusler compounds with X2YZ with L21 and XYZ with C1b structure type – show the same broad variety of properties, including topological insulators, Weyl semimetals, Kondo behaviour, non-centrosymmetric superconductivity and conventional, tunable magnetic properties, including non-collinear magnetism, semiconductivity, magnetoresistance effects, Li-ion-conductivity, thermoelectricity and other physical properties.